-There are a number of extremely efficient de-odourisers, which kill odour-making bacteria at source and are ideal for use in washrooms.
-(Refer Biozone on www. wudumate.com)
+There are a number of extremely efficient de-odourisers, which kill odour-making bacteria at source and are ideal for use in washrooms, with the additional benefit that they are proven to kill Covid 19.
+(Refer Biozone on www.wudumate.com)

 Any soaps and fragrances used in the ablution area should ideally be free of animal products and alcohol.
 Soaps should be provided in a dispenser for hygiene purposes.
 The room should be well ventilated, and food of any sort should be discouraged.
-(Refer www.wudumate.com for information on WuduClean, a range of halal-compliant cleaning products.)